psugihara/joint/Docs/Tutorial.md

 How about something a bit more practical?
 The basic function of every Pass program is to transparently start a server that listens and serves static files on a specified port.
 To accomplish this, we supply two additional command line arguments with the port number and a file directory to use as the root from which to serve static files.

-Before trying this, let's add a directory called *static* which contains an *index.html*.
+Before trying this, let's add a directory at the current path called *static* that contains an *index.html*.
 The HTML file will simply contain:

 ```
 Hello outside world!